Forever Learning and Always Dancing

 - Loves daily routines, journaling and the art of gratitude.

-- Passionate about the intersections of education, entrepreneurship and technology.
+- Fascinated by the intersection of education, entrepreneurship and technology.